quantaosun/notebook/README.md

 For the Namd-charmm GUI notebook, it is derived from a youtube channel, which I will attach the link soon.
 2021-04-21

+For the ipymol notebook, it is copied from other source which I list inside the notebook.
+2021-04-29

 Quantao